Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ## Credit or Debit an Account

-As your loyalty members earn or redeem points, this service allows applications on the LCP to post a debit and/or credit to a member’s account.
+As your loyalty members earn or redeem points, this service allows Applications on the LCP to post a debit and/or credit to a member’s account.

 The following parameters are included in posting requests: